 The Leslie F. Malpass Library in Macomb is the main branch and provides an inviting environment for research and study.
 The library houses the University Archives and Special Collections; Government, Legal, Spatial, and Data Services; and Reference Units.
-The Macomb campus also has three specialized branch libraries for music, curriculum, and physical sciences.
+The Macomb campus also has specialized branch libraries for music and curriculum.